 On 23 May 2013 the Company entered into new funding arrangements with YA Global Master SPV ("YAGM"), whereby in addition to the issue of 26,000,000 ordinary shares to YAGM under a subscription agreement, the Company and YAGM have entered into an equity swap agreement over a notional 11,818,176 ordinary shares in the Company.
 Under the terms of the equity swap upon each of 12 monthly settlement dates an average market price of the Company's shares will be calculated and compared to a benchmark price of 5.78p per share.
-If the average market price exceeds the benchmark price then a sum is payable to the Company by YAGM, if the average market price is less than the benchmark price then a sum is payable to YAGM by the Company, depending on the amount by which the average market price exceeds or falls short of the benchmark price.
+If the average market price exceeds the benchmark price then a sum is payable to YAGM by the Company, depending on the amount by which the average market price exceeds or falls short of the benchmark price.